 Red Flesh Dragon Fruit

-Dragon Fruit can Reduce Cancer Risk
+Dragon Fruit Can Reduce Cancer Risk

-Dragon Fruit can Reduce Cholesterol
+Dragon Fruit Can Reduce Cholesterol

-In a clinical study published in the American Journal of Applied Sciences 6 (7): 1341-1346, 2009 edition, eating the red dragon fruit over five weeks, saw an impressive drop in the total cholesterol level.
+In a clinical study published in the American Journal of Applied Sciences 6 (7): 1341-1346, 2009 edition, eating the red dragon fruit over five weeks saw an impressive drop in the total cholesterol level.

 Prebiotic Action of Dragon Fruit

-When taken in the right amount, these microorganisms will assist in the digestion and keep the immune system strong.
+When taken in the right amount, these microorganisms will assist in digestion and keep the immune system strong.

 Pitaya is also very low in calories at only 60 calories, which is about 3% of the daily value

-Vitamins & Minerals in Dragon Fruits
+Dragon Fruit Vitamins & Minerals

 Mineral contents in dragon fruits include a good dosage of potassium, magnesium, zinc, and phosphorus.
-In smaller amounts, it has calcium, iron and copper.
+In smaller amounts, it has calcium, iron, and copper.

-Hence, with all these nutritional benefits, dragon fruit can be a complete meal of its own.
+With all these nutritional benefits, dragon fruit can be a complete meal of its own.

 Dragon Fruit Nutrition Facts